-We consent to the reference to our firm under the captions "Selected Financial and Other Data", and "Independent Registered Public Accounting Firm" and to the inclusion of our reports (a) dated December 10, 2012 with respect to the consolidated financial statements of Medley Capital Corporation as of September 30, 2012 and 2011, and for the two years ended September 30, 2012 and for the period from April 23, 2010 (date of inception) to September 30, 2010, and (b) dated December 10, 2012, with respect to the effectiveness of internal control over financial reporting of Medley Capital Corporation as of September 30, 2012 included in the Post Effective Amendment No. 5 to the Registration Statement (Form N-2 No. 333-179237).
+We consent to the reference to our firm under the captions "Selected Financial and Other Data", "Senior Securities" and "Independent Registered Public Accounting Firm" and to the inclusion of our reports (a) dated December 9, 2013 with respect to the consolidated financial statements of Medley Capital Corporation as of September 30, 2013 and 2012, and for the three years in the period ended September 30, 2013 and (b) dated December 9, 2013, with respect to the effectiveness of internal control over financial reporting of Medley Capital Corporation as of September 30, 2013 and to our report (c) dated December 9, 2013, with respect to the senior securities table of Medley Capital Corporation as of September 30, 2013, included in the Registration Statement (Form N-2 No. 333-187324).